Expand Your J.D. Education in Tokyo

 - An official law school transcript sealed in an envelope issued by the applicant’s law school.
 (Temple students exempted.)

-- A letter from the applicant's law school indicating the applicant's good standing.
+- A letter from the applicant's law school indicating the applicant's academic and disciplinary good standing.
 (Temple students exempted.)

 - A $50 non-refundable application fee.
 (Temple students exempted.)